bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 The range 128-255 is used for exception responses, which are necessary if the message is invalid or the recipient could not process it.
 If the receiver of a message requires additional information to perform the specified action, the sender specifies this in the data field.
 This can typically be the register address plus the number of fields.
-For some function codes, the specified action does not require any additional information, therefore, the data field does not exist
+For some function codes, the specified action does not require any additional information, thus, the data field does not exist
 (with length zero).
  <br>